Department of State Policy Provisions Bill

 The Department of State Policy Provisions Bill is a 2025 proposed Act of Congress introduced by Representative Brian Mast (R-FL) Chairman of the House Foreign Affairs Committee.
 The bill is part of a larger package of legislation to reform the State Department.

 Background

 Secretary of State Marco Rubio had previously revoked the visa of Tufts University doctoral student Rumeysa Ozturk from Turkey, after she had written an op-ed criticizing Israel.
-The US Department of Homeland Security revoked her visa on the basis of Ozturk having alledgely “engaged in activities in support of” Hamas, a US-designated terrorism organization.
+The US Department of Homeland Security revoked her visa on the basis of Ozturk having allegedly “engaged in activities in support of” Hamas, a US-designated terrorism organization.
 Ozturk had expressed support for the Boycott, Divestment and Sanctions (BDS) campaign, but had not mentioned Hamas.

 Content

-According to the text of the bill, the Secretary of State would be allowed to revoke or decline to issue a passport from anyone who has "knowingly aided, assisted, abetted, or otherwise provided material support to an organization the Secretary has designated as a foreign terrorist organization pursuant to section 219 of the Immigration and Nationality Act."
+The bill consists primarily of a suite of foreign policy objectives and funding directions for the United States Department of State, which were tabled as a standalone measure rather than incorporated into a National Defense Authorization Act.
+Among other directives, it included directives for.